kenan-rhoton/OneTrueWayHugo/content/post/wsiu/python.md

 +++

 [Python](https://python.org) is a beautiful language.

-It really drives home the message that simplicity can be powerful.
+Every language does have some kind of beauty to it (except for perhaps JavaScript), but Python really drives home the message that simplicity can be powerful.

 It's also incredibly deep, and it is probably the oldest designed language from the tribe of "We can make programming a creative experience."

+Python is also a very flexible language, which uses dynamic typing to a great effect and allows you to mix programming paradigms in a natural way.

-It also introduced me to the amazing concept of Test Driven Development, due to how much emphasis is made on it (and how much tooling there is) in the Python world, especially thanks to Django.
+And it introduced me to the amazing concept of Test Driven Development, due to how much emphasis is made on it (and how much tooling there is) in the Python world, especially thanks to Django.

 But let's get down to business...